softprops/serverless-oncall/README.md

 The Serverless framework leverages multiple providers that manage many operational aspects of the _runtimes_ your application runs on but they do not manage the operational aspects of _your application_ itself.
 That's up to you.

-A number of great monitoring solutions exist and there are event [serverless plugins](https://github.com/ACloudGuru/serverless-plugin-aws-alerts) to leverage them.
+A number of great monitoring solutions exist and there are even [serverless plugins](https://github.com/ACloudGuru/serverless-plugin-aws-alerts) to leverage them!
 Serverless oncall fills the gap of how you then **act** on these monitoring systems.

 Serverless oncall leverages [pagerduty](https://www.pagerduty.com/)*, a managed oncall scheduling, dispatch and notification hub, to map your application service to an oncall rotation that